Does Stopping Smoking Really Take Willpower? Absolutely Not!

 This is the reality of what is referred to as using willpower.
 Using willpower is depriving yourself of something that you either still enjoy, would still like to do or believe that there is some form of genuine pleasure in having.

-Using willpower to stop smoking is the very reason why the vast majority of smokers who try to quit eventually cave-in and blame stress or the wrong time for their failure.
+Using willpower to quit smoking is the very reason why the vast majority of smokers who try to quit eventually cave-in and blame stress or the wrong time for their failure.

 The real reason is that when they put their last cigarette out, they do so still believing there was a genuine pleasure in smoking.
 This belief doesn’t change once the last cigarette has been smoked and slowly but surely absence makes the heart grow fonder and the cigarette now becomes the most important rather than the least important thing on the planet.